top of page

 KEELING SCHOLARS IN RESIDENCE

 The Keeling Scholar in Residence is an internationally renowned scholar of ancient philosophy who is appointed as an honorary member of the UCL Philosophy Department.
-The Keeling Scholar in Residence for 2023-2024 will be Prof. Rachel Barney (University of Toronto).
-Previous Keeling Scholars in Residence were Prof. Sarah Broadie (2018-2021), Prof. David Sedley (2017-2018) and Prof. McCabe (2014-2017).
+The Keeling Scholar in Residence for 2024-2025 will be Prof. David Charles (Yale University).
+Previous Keeling Scholars in Residence were Prof. Rachel Barney (2023-2024), Prof. Sarah Broadie (2018-2021), Prof. David Sedley (2017-2018) and Prof. McCabe (2014-2017).

 PROF. RACHEL BARNEY